 Now, I have completed over 30+ books.
 That’s averaging two to three books a month.
 In this article, I’m going to show you how I did it and give you a few tips that help you do the same:

 There are countless tips, tricks, and hacks on how to read more and read fast.
 I often think some of them are confusing and defeat the core purpose of reading in the first place.

 I’m not a fan of speed reading.
 Instead, I follow a system that helps me read more.
 It’s stupidly simple and comes with only three parts.

 Many people like to start reading more, and maybe you’re one of them.
 However, simply telling yourself to read more doesn’t help at all.

-You need to take a step further.
-Allocate a time or schedule for reading.
-You and I both know this very well – if reading doesn’t appear on your daily schedule, most probably it will never happen too.
+You need to take it a step further to allocate a specific schedule for reading.
+If reading doesn’t appear on your daily schedule, most probably, it never will.

 Defining how much you’re going to read is going to help you to have a clearer picture of the action (reading) plan itself.
 When you know when to stop, you are going to find it easier to start.

 20 pages are a rough guideline for me because it isn’t too short to make me feel like I’m not reading at all, nor too long to take a big chunk of my time.
 I took about 35 minutes to complete 20 pages of reading.